Saket-9507/algorithm-1/README.md

 # algorithm-1
-This is my first Git Repository
+This is my first Git Repository. author - saket satyam